Tight Bounds for Schr\"odinger Potential Estimation in Unpaired Data Translation: Further Details of Numerical Experiments

 \subsection{Metrics Used in the Experiments}

-Metrics below are industry standards because they: \begin{enumerate} \item Provide quantitative, theoretically-grounded measures of distribution similarity \item Are applicable to high-dimensional data \item Can detect different failure modes of generative models (mode collapse, memorization, etc.) \item Have been widely adopted in research papers and practical applications \end{enumerate}
+Metrics below are industry standards because they: \begin{enumerate} \item[(a)] provide quantitative, theoretically-grounded measures of distribution similarity; \item[(b)] are applicable to high-dimensional data; \item[(c)] can detect different failure modes of generative models (mode collapse, memorization, etc.); \item[(d)] have been widely adopted in research papers and practical applications. \end{enumerate}